On Conditioning Brownian Particles to Coalesce

 \item[(S3)] Given $\X=(\Y,\W)$, we decompose $\W$ into $\Y$ and a non-coalescing part $\T(\X)$, so that $\W$ is completely determined by $\Y$ and $\T(\X)$.
 We postpone to Section~\ref{parag:construction_map_T} the precise definition of the map $\T$.
 We are interested in the conditional distribution of $\X$ to the event $\{ \T(\X)=0\}$, which is the event where $\W$ coincides with its coalescing part $\Y$.

-\item[(S4)] For every $n \geq 1$, $\xi^n$ is defined as a sequence $\{\xi^n_j\}_{j \geq 1}$ of independent Ornstein-Uhlenbeck processes such that $\{ \xi^n\}_{n\geq 1}$ converges to $0$ in distribution and the law of $\xi^n$ is absolutely continuous with respect to the law of $\T(\X)$, which is the law of a sequence of independent standard Brownian motions. \end{enumerate}
+\item[(S4)] For every $n \geq 1$, $\xi^n$ is defined as a sequence $\{\xi^n_j\}_{j \geq 1}$ of independent Ornstein-Uhlenbeck processes such that $\{ \xi^n\}_{n\geq 1}$ converges in distribution to zero in the space $\mC[0,\infty)^{\N}$, equipped with the product topology, and the law of $\xi^n$ is absolutely continuous with respect to the law of $\T(\X)$, which is the law of a sequence of independent standard Brownian motions. \end{enumerate}

 \begin{theorem} The value of the conditional distribution of $\X=(\Y,\W)$ to the event $\{ \T(\X)=0\}$ along $\{\xi^n\}$ is the law of $(\Y,\Y)$. \end{theorem}